dzhang32/mac_setup/README.md

 # New Mac setup

-Steps for setting up my MacBook pro (intel, 2019), running Big Sur (11.6.1), for personal use and bioinformatics.
+Steps for setting up my MacBook pro (Intel, 2019), running Big Sur (11.6.1), for personal use and bioinformatics analyses.

-## Installing applications
+## Install applications

 ### HomeBrew